 Lifting heavy weights will only get you so far in your 6 month skinny to muscular transformation.
-For best results, you also need to increase the weight lifted as you get stronger over the coming months.
+For best results, you also need to increase the weight lifted as you continue building skinny strength over the coming months.

 This is called progressive overload and it keeps your muscles continually challenged for growth.

 Applying progressive overload is easy- simply add weight whenever your current workload begins to feel easy to complete.
 Most beginners overload at least once every 1-2 weeks.

 I recommend increasing upper body lifts by 5% and lower body lifts by 10%.